cdorgs/cdorgs.github.io/images.md

 ## Images

 The following images (plus a few more) can be [downloaded here](https://drive.google.com/drive/folders/1m2ZnuFK0BUGeozVG5K4NKPVOKoDVSmAy).
-All videos are released under a [Creative Commons license](http://creativecommons.org/licenses/by/4.0/).
+All images are released under a [Creative Commons license](http://creativecommons.org/licenses/by/4.0/).
 <br>

 Please credit: "Douglas Blackiston and Sam Kriegman".